marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/operand-constraints.rst

 the internals manual's version of the machine-specific constraint tables.
 Use this for constraints that should not appear in ``asm`` statements.

+.. index:: testing constraints, constraints, testing

 .. _c-constraint-interface:

-.. index:: testing constraints

-.. index:: constraints, testing

 Testing constraints from C
 ^^^^^^^^^^^^^^^^^^^^^^^^^^